The Uk’s complete drone pilot search engine

 Thinking of becoming a commercial drone pilot?

 To undertake commercial work for flying a drone you need to have CAA permissions.
 This requires professional training from approved training schools.
 The schools are located all over the UK so if you are interested in becoming a commercial drone pilot contact a few of them and they will tell you what this involves and the costs.
-Use the CAS Listed Training School interactive map to locate training schools near to you.
+Use the CAS Listed Training School Page to locate training schools near to you.

 When people are trying to find commercial UAV services their first port of call will be search engines.
 The results will be varied and the lack of returned results makes it difficult to identify the right supplier.
 This is where CAS listed helps out.
 By listing all current UAV pilots based on their location and services offered, people are able to quickly shortlist operators.